Bagoum/localization-utils/README.md

 The "deployment id" on the next page can be entered in the SCRIPT_ID constant in LocalizationSpreadsheeter/Program.cs.

 Now you're ready to download your spreadsheets.
 You can call the Download function in Program.cs, which exports the spreadsheets to a zip of CSV files on Google Drive, then downloads the archive locally and unzips it.
+It will require several screens of OAuth permissions that should automatically open in your browser.

-To get the ID of a spreadsheet (the first argument to Download), open it in a browser and look at the url.
+To download spreadsheets with the `Download` function, you only need a spreadsheet ID from Google Drive and an output CSV directory.
+To get the ID of a spreadsheet, open it in a browser and look at the url.
 In the url `https://docs.google.com/spreadsheets/d/HELLOWORLDFOOBAR/`, `HELLOWORLDFOOBAR` is the spreadsheet ID.
+The default spreadsheet information in `dmkSpreadsheet` points to a public copy of the localized strings for DMK/SiMP that you can use to test.

 If you're only using the download functionality, make sure to remove the `generateAll` call in Main, which will run the localization parser (see below).

-# Translation Maps
+# Localization Maps

 Let's say we have a spreadsheet formatted like this: